 The Authority's Board and management of the Authority consider a broad range of factors when preparing each year's budget and establishing the sewer user charges (i.e., the Annual Charges) to the towns.
-The principal factors include, for example, anticipated contractual charges from the Pequannock, Lincoln Park & Fairfield Sewerage Authority (i.e., the Two Bridges Sewerage Authority); the need for repairs/replacements of and/or capital improvements to the PRBRSA regional interceptor system; significant increases in the required service levels (i.e., the flow contributions from the four towns); anticipated investment yields on non-operating revenues; and any anticipated regulatory changes likely to impose additional direct expenses or indirect expenses, the latter primarily through increases in the Two Bridges Sewerage Authority charges.
+The principal factors include, for example, anticipated contractual charges from the Pequannock, Lincoln Park & Fairfield Sewerage Authority (i.e., the Two Bridges Sewerage Authority); the need for repairs/replacements of and/or capital improvements to the PRBRSA regional interceptor system; significant increases in the required service levels; anticipated investment yields on non-operating revenues; and any anticipated regulatory changes likely to impose additional direct expenses or indirect expenses, the latter primarily through increases in the Two Bridges Sewerage Authority charges.

 To reduce the rate impacts of anticipated debt service increases resulting from the Two Bridges Sewerage Authority wastewater treatment plant capital improvement program, a Capital Reserve Fund was created in FY 2007.
-As of October 31, 2018, the Capital Reserve Fund balance was \$4,209,729.
+As of October 31, 2020, the Capital Reserve Fund balance was \$3,259,729.
+To plan for system improvements and rehabilitation, the Authority plans to make yearly contributions to the Renewal and Replacement Fund.
+In FY 2020, the Renewal and Replacement Fund balance was \$175,000.